 I first alluded to my philosophy of life in my blog post “Strong Finish”.
-Life analogy to a basketball game based on four 20 year quarters with hope for overtime.
+Life analogy to a basketball game based on four 20 year quarters (Downloadable PDF of Philosophy).
 First Quarter: Grow up, Second Quarter: Find your passion, Third Quarter: Pay your dues, Fourth Quarter: Return to your passion.
+And then hope for Overtime.
 My book: “A New Path, Finding My Passion in America’s Wilderness” provides a glimpse of how I entered my Fourth Quarter.
 But what about the search that took place throughout my Second Quarter?
 Sure I did some backpacking in Colorado, however, my passion was really about pursuing life’s adventure which now tends to manifest itself in backpacking treks.
 But how did that adventuresome spirit evolve?

 I did grow up in my First Quarter, primarily in Lafayette, IN, with all the opportunities and inspirations of a typical midwestern city during a healthy period for our country.
 I grew up with the Vietnam conflict shaping our nation, so possibly not having my draft number called motivated my appreciation of life.
 When I look back on my Second Quarter during the 70s, 80s and into the 90s.
 I am amazed at the adventure that was compiled.

 I married Connie who was a willing participant in the adventure.
 We started a family with an adopted son and then 2 homemade girls, moved about 20 times and had many jobs.
 It was not normal by any means and it was dotted with many landmark events.